kudelskisecurity/crystals-go/README.md

-Attacks marked with a red cross are the ones left, a green checkmark implies that a defense is implemented.
+Attacks marked with a gray cross are the ones left, a green checkmark implies that a defense is implemented.

 [dan19]: https://doi.org/10.1145/3338467.3358948
 [guo20]: https://eprint.iacr.org/2020/743